 That’s great: at the bottom of this page, you can enter your own time and distance!

-[Dutch version]
+Dutch version]

 Some time ago, I discussed (and calculated!) that you shouldn’t be thinking while running, at least not when you already know whereto and how fast, but that is even more a motivation to do that beforehand.
 And, while running, dig the answers from your memory.
-That’s the reason for this article.

 Let’s start simple: for once and for all -and that will be this year- I want to finish the Half Marathon within the one-and-a-half.
 So, that is 21.098 kilometer in 90 minutes.
 Dividing those figures results in a speed of 14.06 km/h (or 8.74 mph).
 With some experience I gained, I got a feeling for that speed.
 But still, it’s better to comprehend when express it as 234 meter per minute.
 And it sounds quite fast when I say 3.91 m/s (meter per second), which is about twice what I’m tall.

-Since I take part in Orienteering races, the pace started to make sense to me (and because my GPS watch tells me).
-And now I know what it means to run 4’16”/km (4 minutes and 16 seconds per kilometer, or 6’52”/mile).
 I get a feeling for it.
 And, because I know that I have to keep that pace on the Half Marathon, it’s my reference for everything.
 4’00” /km sounds already very quick, but recently, while training intervals with some colleagues, we incited each other easily to below 03’50” /km, and even with a sprint at the end, of 03’40” /km.
 Yet again, it’s easier to survey 100 meter than 1 km, especially when you want to estimate a distance on the road (the same as between the two ‘hectometerpaaltjes’).
 And, for my desired pace, I need to accomplish those 100 m within 25.60 seconds.

 But what occupies me most, on my way, are the relative differences: how much faster should I run per 100 meter to finish one minute quicker?
 And, while running, I am typically not fit enough to realize that one minute contains about 60 seconds, so for each individual kilometer of the 21, that is let’s say 3.
 Or 0.3 seconds per 100 meter.
 That’s nothing!
 If that’s all for a finish time that’s one minute better, give me 10!